workleap/wl-r2wc/README.md

     );
 }
 ```
 Pay attention to the `useEffect` in the above code.
 We need it if we wrap a setting with `useSate`.
 In this case, the passed value to `useState` is only for initiation and it is not getting updated on later calls.
-As the host app can change the app settings through the `update` method, we need to use `useEffect` to make sure the state gets the changes.
+As the host app can change the widgets settings through the `update` method, we need to use `useEffect` to make sure the state gets the changes.

 > [!NOTE]
-You need to merge the two above examples if you support both optional "Sharing context" and passing down "App Settings" use cases.
+You need to merge the two above examples if you support both optional "Sharing context" and passing down "Widgets Settings" use cases.

 ### Create Web Components